 No website security plan is complete without a website scanner that can automatically check for and remove malware.
 Malware is an ever-present threat that continues to evolve and become more difficult to detect.
-In fact, in Q2 2017, four of six major malware trends specialized in quietly infecting websites and remaining undetected.
 An automated website scanner can monitor your website for potential threats on a daily basis, working in the background while you tend to your business.

 The different types of malware can cause harm to your business in many ways, including stealing personal and financial data from your customers.
 Malware can also damage your business’s reputation by landing your website on Google’s blacklist.

 If Google detects malware on your site, your visitors will be greeted with an alarming error message, and your site will be removed from search results until it has been cleaned and re-crawled by Google.
 All too often, this is how website owners discover that their site has malware, and by then, their website has already been infected for days.
-Blacklisting can have a devastating effect on a website’s revenue and reputation, which is why Google errs on the side of caution and only blacklists 23% of infected websites.
+Blacklisting can have a devastating effect on a website’s revenue and reputation, which is why Google errs on the side of caution and only blacklists websites they are certain are infected.

 In order to keep malware off of your website and your website off of Google’s blacklist, you’ll need to stay aware of potential security threats.
 The most effective way to combat malware is also the easiest: by employing a daily, file-based malware scanner on your website.
 Automatic scanning saves you time, and automated malware removal ensures that you can mitigate threats as they happen, minimizing their impact to your site and its visitors.
 SiteLock’s website scanner is the only scanner in the industry that can remove known malware automatically, offering you even more peace of mind as you tend to your business.